CT-Cultures/Content/README.md

     - extractive title prediction
     - TF-IDF keyword extraction
   - WIP
-    - Story Semantic Similarity Comparision
+    - Story Progression Similarity Comparison

 ** Screenplay is no longer part of Content module, it is now a standalone repository.
 Screenplay is used for auto screenplay formatting, translation and synopsis generation.